AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 ### List VM Instances

-To list the TensorBoard instances created by `xprofiler`, you can simply run `xprofiler list`.
-However, it's recommended to specify the zone (though not required).
+To list the TensorBoard instances created by `xprofiler`, the following:

 ```bash
 ZONE=us-central1-a

 xprofiler list -z $ZONE
 ```
+> NOTE: The `--zone` flag is required.

 This will output something like the following if there are instances matching the list criteria: